nicolewhite/nicolewhite.github.io_old/RNeo4j/docs/cypher.md

 You can send Cypher queries without any return values (i.e., a Cypher query without the word `RETURN` in it).

-## Output
+## Value

 A data frame.
-Cypher queries returning no results will return NULL and a message that the query was executed.
+Cypher queries returning no results will return NULL.

 ## Examples